Kiiri/angular-directives/README.md

 various web applications that I have been working on.
 Better instructions, examples, and more directives to come in the future.

+Dependencies:
+jQuery, AngularJS, Font-Awesome (for some icons)

 Current directives:
+* kiiri-button (Button with loading, disabled, propagate attributes.
+Works well in conjunction with clickoutside)
 * clickoutside (Call a given function when a user clicks outside of an element)
 * modal (Typical modal)

+Examples:
+See the files in the folder 'examples'

 To use, include the following in your html file: <br/>
 ```html